-Ruddy Duck populations are stable throughout North America according to the North American Breeding Bird Survey.
+Ruddy Duck populations are stable across North America according to the North American Breeding Bird Survey.
 Ruddy Duck is not on the 2014 State of the Birds Watch List.
 They can be found throughout the year in the U.S. and Mexico, and during the breeding season in Canada.
 Though they were hunted during the 1890s (and numbers probably declined during that time), they are not popular with hunters today.
 The U.S. Fish and Wildlife Service records about 50,000 Ruddy Ducks shot by hunters each year.
 Like all waterfowl, Ruddy Ducks are susceptible to poor water quality, pollution, and oil spills.
 The population in Chesapeake Bay dropped significantly between 1955 and 1979, probably because of habitat degradation from exotic species invasion and pollution.
 Ruddy Ducks depend heavily on wetlands in the prairie pothole region of North America, where grazing, burning, and wetland drainage have degraded portions of their habitat.
 Their future success will depend in large part on the protection and restoration of that region.

 Short-distance migrant.
 Ruddy Ducks migrate in small groups of 5–15 individuals, usually at night.
 They follow several migratory corridors fanning to the southwest, south, and southeast from their northern breeding grounds.
 In California, breeding birds may move to coastal areas.
 Some populations in the Caribbean islands, Mexico, Guatemala, and El Salvador stay in one place year-round.